The bustling hotel hub next to Palo Alto's downtown transit center may soon become more crowded -- and luxurious.

 "A lot of support functions that normally a stand-alone has to cram into the little site, we could be handling with ease and cost efficiency at the Westin and Sheraton," Chen said.

 Chen has proposed a list of public benefits to move the project along, including sidewalk improvements, new crosswalks and $50,000 in landscaping upgrades.
 He also proposed to install new way-finding signs to direct pedestrians from downtown Palo Alto to the Town and Country Village shopping center.

 Vice Chair Lee Lippert said he was "seduced by the project," which he called "handsome" and "appropriate" in its land use.
 The tax revenues make the project particularly lucrative, numerous commissioners said.

-But Lippert and others also argued the bulk of the public amenities would benefit mainly the hotel and its clientele, not the public at large.
+But Lippert and others also argued that the bulk of the "public benefits" proposed as part of this application would mainly benefit the hotel and its clientele -- not the public at large.
 These benefits, the commission agreed, fall short of what the applicant would need to offer to get the zone change.

 "I feel that can possibly be the skim milk or the low-fat milk or even the whey of the project."

 Commissioners Eduardo Martinez and Daniel Garber proposed initiating the zone change at Wednesday's meeting, but ultimately agreed to delay the vote and allow the applicant to present a stronger package of benefits.
 Garber pointed to the site's close proximity to the downtown transit station as a good reason to support the new development.

 "This is where we want to have density in the city," Garber said.

 Chair Samir Tuma also said the proposed project "makes a tremendous amount of sense" when it comes to land use.
 But with so many reservations about the public-benefits package, he and the rest of the commission agreed to delay the vote until June 22.